As of September 9, 2021

 BA and PSY temporary license for independent practice

 For the duration of the state of emergency, the Board is offering a temporary license to practice in Arizona pursuant to A.R.S. § 32-3124 at no cost.
 This temporary license is for Psychologists licensed in another state and Behavior Analysts licensed in another state (or if in a state that does not offer licensure, the BA has a current, active BCBA certification).
-This temporary license will be valid through the declared state of emergency and/or disaster.
-This temporary license will expire at midnight on the date the state of emergency is declared over by the Governor of Arizona.
-Please complete this application with Adobe Acrobat or Adobe Reader and email this application along with a picture of your current government issued photo ID (driver's license, US Passport, etc.) to Kathy Fowkes, Licensing Specialist at [email protected].
+A temporary license is only valid for the duration of the declared state of emergency and is terminated on the date the emergency is lifted by the Governor of Arizona.
+Please complete this application with Adobe Acrobat or Adobe Reader and email it with a picture of your current government issued photo ID (driver's license, US Passport, etc.) to [email protected].
+Please note, if you provide services to a client located in Arizona via telepractice, you must be aware of and follow Arizona's telepractice-related statutes and rules.

 Application for Temporary License

-May 28, 2020: Verification of Temporary License (Temporary License Directory for independent temporary licenses)
+September 9, 2021: Verification of Temporary Licenses (Temporary License Directory for independent temporary licenses)

 eppp candidates - extensions